NovelProfessor/whatsapp-server/README.md

 This application requires MongoDB and NodeJS to run.

-### Install MongoDB 8.0 Community Edition
+### ~~Install MongoDB 8.0 Community Edition~~
-Just follow the installation instructions for your operating system on the [official Mongo website][mongodb]
+~~Just follow the installation instructions for your operating system on the [official Mongo website][mongodb]~~

+MongoDB is no longer required as I switched to SQLite3 database which is installed as a dependency and you don't have to install it separately.

 ### Install NodeJS
 Just get the latest LTS from the [official node website][nodejs].